 It is common in felonies to proceed directly from a plea bargain to an interview at the probation department, then to sentencing at a future court date.

-Contact the Law Offices of David Pflaum for great help
+Contact the Law Offices of David Pflaum for trustworthy representation

 Vista – Escondido – Carlsbad – Fallbrook – Oceanside – Encinitas – Solana Beach – San Ysidro – Chula Vista – San Diego – Carmel Valley – Pacific Beach – Del Mar – San Marcos – El Cajon – La Costa – Leucadia – La Jolla – Mission Beach – Imperial Beach – North Park – Hillcrest – Rancho Santa Fe – Poway – North County – South Bay – Coronado – Miramar – Scripps Ranch – Rancho Bernardo – Ramona – Mission Hills – Bonita – Downtown San Diego – East County – Valley Center – La Mesa – Julian – Bonsall